ksantosh464/fy19sehiring/articles/solution-engineering-natd/README.md

 - How did you get involved in this project (could be part of a course or internship or your own personal interest or other)
 - How big was the team (if there was one)
-- What is your specific role and contribution ( For example:- I coded front-end and collected requirements for project OR I coded some piece of the front-end)
+- What is your specific role and contribution ( For example: I coded front-end and collected requirements for project OR I coded some piece of the front-end)
 - Walk through the code ( whatever the code may be - this could be methods you may have written, or if you used R-Studio -show us what you did in R)
 	- Any libraries you used or didn’t use
         - Any coding challenges